 - Volunteer to help with the holiday activities that you enjoy the most and are least stressful for you.

 - Remember to ask for help and accept help if it is offered to you.

 - Ask someone you trust to help you with a budget to avoid overspending on gifts.

-- Remember that it’s okay to skip the big parties and plan to celebrate in a way that makes you comfortable and happy.
+- Remember that it’s okay to say "no." Skip the big parties and plan to celebrate in a way that makes you comfortable and happy.